primait/bridge_ex/README.md

 # BridgeEx

-A library to build graphql bridges to other services.
+A library to build bridges to other services (actually only graphql ones are supported).

 ## Usage